-Respiration in birds:
+Respiration in birds

-Respiration in birds is a highly efficient and unique process that allows them to meet the high oxygen demands necessary for their high metabolic rates and the energy required for activities like flying.
+Highly efficient and unique process that allows them to meet the high oxygen demands necessary for their high metabolic rates and the energy required for activities like flying.

 Birds have evolved a specialized respiratory system that sets them apart from mammals and many other animals.
-Here are some key features of avian respiration: